buzzqw/TUS/OBSS/OBSSv2-eng.md

 Perhaps once you were frail and weak, now you are a mountain of muscle.

-The **first time** you take this Feat, when you take this Feat you increase Hit Points by 1d6.
+The **first time** you take this Feat, you increase Hit Points by 1d6.

 The **second time** you take this Feat, you increase Hit Points taken per level by 1.